-The Counseling Center, located in the DCTC, is open from 8:00 am to 5:00 pm weekdays.
-Appointments may be made either in person, by phone at 918-343-7845, or by booking online.
+The Wellness & Prevention Center, located in the DCTC, is open from 8:00 am to 5:00 pm on weekdays.
+Appointments may be made either in person or by calling 918-343-8360.
 Appointments outside of regular office hours may also be available.
-The Counseling Center is here for the benefit of the most important people at RSU, our students.
+The Wellness & Prevention Center is here for the benefit of the most important people at RSU, our students.